webnuts/post_json/README.md

 # PostJSON

-Its a perfect match for Restful JSON API's.
+Its a perfect match for Ruby on Rails applications and Restful JSON API's.

 It combine features from Ruby, ActiveRecord and PostgreSQL to provide a great Document Database.